alinix1/alinix1/README.md

 <h2 align="center">
 Data Analyst
 </h2>
 My name is Ali Nix.
 I'm a data analyst with a Master's in Biostatistics, focused on healthcare.
-I position myself as a translator between domain knowledge and data analytics—converting complex questions into actionable insights.<br>
+I position myself as a translator between domain knowledge and data analytics, converting complex questions into actionable insights.<br>

 I build end-to-end data solutions: from ETL pipelines, EDA, and statistical analysis to interactive dashboards and data storytelling.<br>